Bell UH-1 Iroquois variants: UH-1L

 With deliveries of the UH-1E underway to the US Marines the US Navy tested a few and found that the type would suit their uses as a utility helicopter.
 On 16 May 1968, the US Navy ordered eight aircraft under the designation UH-1L.

 The “Lima” Huey was basically a UH-1E, of the later production type based on the Army's UH-1C, equipped with a rescue hoist and intake particle screen.
-The “Ls” were delivered without the armour or armament installed and were equipped with the Lycoming T53-L-13 powerplant of 1400 shp.
+The “Ls” were delivered without the armor or armament installed and were equipped with the Lycoming T53-L-13 powerplant of 1400 shp.

 The first four “Limas” were delivered in November 1969 and sent to Vietnam to equip the US Navy HA(L)-3 detachment assigned to Operation Sealords.
-In Vietnam the aircraft were modified with weapons and armour and were fitted to carry 500 lb bombs and 500 lb Fuel-Air Explosive munitions.
+In Vietnam the aircraft were modified with weapons and armor and were fitted to carry 500 lb bombs and 500 lb Fuel-Air Explosive munitions.

 There was a TH-1L version of the UH-1L for the Navy to replace the H-34 and the borrowed Army UH-1Ds used in the training role, including for pilot aircraft carrier qualification training.
 Forty-five TH-1Ls were delivered starting in November 1969.